pdokoupil/EasyStudy/README.md

 We have prepared a [minimal working plugin template](./server/plugins/empty_template) that you can use as a starting point when developing new plugins.

+## Additional data ##
+The [data](./data) directory contains an example of [(dummy) final questionnaire](./data/sample_questionnaire.html) that can be uploaded and used during study creation.
+This particular example was used in the demo video recording at ACM RecSys 2025.

 # Possible issues

 ## Git clone